jonathanburns/blog/_posts/2024-12-06-safenet-deep-dive.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">At its core, Safenet is simply a way to pull funds from an account using &#39;proofs.&#39; <br><br>It is agnostic about the type of proofs (fraud / zk), how it is sourced (message bridge / off-chain oracle), and what it proves (optimistic cross-chain tx, trade on Binance, scheduled tx, etc.).</p>&mdash; lukasschor.eth (@SchorLukas) <a href="https://twitter.com/SchorLukas/status/1865729014691680471?ref_src=twsrc%5Etfw">December 8, 2024</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-The specific proving method is specified on the intent.
-Users who create intents must understand the proving method used in that intent, and the trust assumptions that come along with that proving method.
-Safenet itself is agnostic to proving mechanisms, and thus, the protocol does not guarantee the safety of proofs.
+In Safenet, each intent defines the proving mechanism that will resolve disputes.
+The Safenet protocol is agnostic about which proving method is used, and so the protocol itself does not guaruntee the safety or validity of proofs.
+Users who create intents must understand the proving method defined on that intent, and the trust assumptions that come along with that proving method.

 ### Price Risk & Opportunity Cost